kayx23/trakydeng.ca/content/posts/2020-10-06--word-checker.md

   - "Python"
   - "tkinter"
   - "Data Structure"
 description: "A GUI utility checking if a word is valid.
-Available in English and French."
+Available in English and French"
 ---

 <a href="https://github.com/Kayx23/word-checker" target="_blank">